mozilla-mobile/firefox-ios/BrowserKit/Sources/SiteImageView/README.md

 # Hero Images

-Create and object of type HeroImageView and use it as you would any other image view, setting it's constraints etc. To populate it call setHeroImage giving it a HeroImageViewModel with the data of the website you want to load.
+Create an object of type HeroImageView and use it as you would any other image view, setting it's constraints etc. To populate it call setHeroImage giving it a HeroImageViewModel with the data of the website you want to load.